gaehlerm/SoftwareEngineering/README.md

     def print_a(self):
         print("derived a")
 ```

-## Drawbacks of inheritance
+## Drawbacks of Inheritance

-Implementation inheritance comes along with quite some issues and should thus be avoided if possible.
-In the C++ Core Guidelines there is at least a dozen of points to consider when working with implementation inheritance [C++ Core Guidelines, C++ Core Guidelines explained (Rainer Grimm)].
-More modern languages like Go and Rust don't even support implementation inheritance anymore. [https://golangbot.com/inheritance/]
+Implementation inheritance comes with several issues and should therefore be avoided whenever possible.
+In the C++ Core Guidelines, there are at least a dozen points to consider when working with implementation inheritance [C++ Core Guidelines, C++ Core Guidelines explained (Rainer Grimm)].
+More modern languages like Go and Rust don't even support implementation inheritance. [https://golangbot.com/inheritance/]

 ### Tight Coupling

 The most obvious problem with implementation inheritance is that we may create very long inheritance chains.
-I once read an article about some code having 10 levels of inheritance.
+I once read an article about a piece of code that had 10 levels of inheritance.
 It turned out to be absolutely disastrous.
-There is barely any stronger coupling between code than in inheritance.
-It was impossible to apply any changes nor to remove all the inheritance.
-This inheritance structure was like a tree whose roots were entangling all the code around it.
-The code lost all his fluffiness and became solid as a rock.
+There is hardly any stronger coupling between code than in inheritance.
+It was impossible to apply any changes or remove all the inheritance.
+The inheritance structure resembled a tree, with its roots entangling all the surrounding code.
+The code lost all its fluffiness and became solid as a rock.

-One of the main problems here is that all inheritance levels have access to the base level variables.
+One of the main issues here is that all levels of inheritance have access to the variables at the base level.
 The variables and methods are not sorted.
 They are just there.
-Meanwhile with composition, you only have to consider the location of variables inside the class.
-This makes it much clearer where a variable comes from and probably prevents you from accessing objects several layers deep in the hierarchy, unless you really want to do so.
-Therefore one can say that composition properly implements encapsulation while inheritance doesn't.
+Meanwhile, with composition, you only need to consider the location of variables within the class.
+This clarification helps identify the origin of a variable and likely deters you from delving into objects nested deeply in the hierarchy, unless you intentionally choose to do so.
+Therefore, one can say that composition properly implements encapsulation, while inheritance does not.

-Furthermore, I regard the common usage of implementation inheritance as an old dogma.
-It is your job to write code that’s easy to understand.
-Don’t let yourself get bothered by someone saying that a `sheep` is an `animal` and you should therefore use inheritance.
-It will quite certainly not improve the code and you can end the discussion.
-You are probably developing a model of a `sheep` that doesn’t need to know about `animals`.
+Furthermore, I consider the widespread use of implementation inheritance as an outdated dogma.
+It is your responsibility to write code that is easy to understand.
+Don't let yourself get bothered by someone saying that a `sheep` is an `animal` and you should, therefore, use inheritance.
+It will almost certainly not improve the code, so you can conclude the discussion.
+You are probably developing a model of a `sheep` that doesn't need to know about `animals`.
 You have to be pragmatic.
-If a `sheep` doesn't have to know about the `Animal` class, then there is no reason why it should inherit from it.
+If a `sheep` does not need to be aware of the `Animal` class, there is no justification for it to inherit from it.

-### Error prone
+### Inheritance is Error-Prone

 There are several other issues with inheritance.
-This is already clear due to the fact that Michael Feathers wrote in his book Working Effectively with Legacy Code many examples that he wanted to refactor.
-In about half of them there were problems with inheritance or global variables because these things can come out of nowhere.
-It’s just too easy to create bugs with inheritance.
-One misspelled function will not override the base class function as you would have intended and you created a bug.
-You can delete a derived class function and the code still compiles due to the base class function.
-Meanwhile without inheritance you would get a compiler error for pretty much any kind of typo.
+This is already evident from Michael Feathers' book "Working Effectively with Legacy Code," where he provides numerous examples that he aimed to refactor.
+In about half of the cases, there were issues with inheritance or global variables because these things can come out of nowhere.
+It's just too easy to create bugs with inheritance.
+One misspelled function will not override the base class function as intended, potentially creating a bug.
+Even if you delete a function from a derived class, the code will still compile because of the presence of the base class function.
+Meanwhile, without inheritance, you would get a compiler error for pretty much any kind of typo.

-Though it has to be said, that with the `override` keyword or attribute, this problem has been resolved in some programming languages like C++ and Java.
-Still, I would recommend not to use inheritance and always use `override` in case you do have to use inheritance to prevent nasty bugs.
+Though it has to be said that with the `override` keyword or attribute, this problem has been resolved in some programming languages like C++ and Java.
+Still, I would recommend avoiding the use of inheritance and always using `override` when necessary to prevent nasty bugs.

 ### Obscure code

-Additionally, there is the problem with variables inherited from the base class.
-These are almost as bad as global variables.
-One doesn’t know where they come from.
-Imagine a variable you get from 10 levels of inheritance.
-And there are dozens of methods that can alter them.
+Additionally, there is a problem with variables inherited from the base class.
+These are nearly as detrimental as global variables.
+One doesn't know where they come from.
+Imagine a variable obtained from 10 levels of inheritance.
+And there are dozens of methods that can modify them.
 This is absolutely terrifying.
-With composition on the other hand, you'd have to dig your self a way through all the variables.
-This seems like a drawback at first sigth, but it turns out to be a distinct advantage as you always know where in the instance chain you are exactly.
-For this reason it is generally not recommended to nest inheritance and I recommend using composition instead.
-And honestly, I don't see at all, why inheritance should be used, other than for defining interfaces.
+With composition, on the other hand, you would have to dig your way through all the variables.
+This seems like a drawback at first sight, but it turns out to be a distinct advantage as you always know exactly where you are in the instance chain.
+For this reason, it is generally not recommended to nest inheritance, and I recommend using composition instead.
+And honestly, I don't see why inheritance should be used at all, except for defining interfaces.
 Code reuse can be better implemented using composition or functions.

 ### Implementation

-The implementation of inheritance can be complex task, especially for some of the early OO programming languages like C++.
-There are many things that the compilers in the early days were not able to deal with.
+The implementation of inheritance can be a complex task, especially for some of the early OO programming languages like C++.
+In the early days, compilers struggled to handle many tasks.
 The danger was very high that a programmer created very subtle bugs.
-Even today it is still difficult to use inheritance correctly in some programming languages.
-Implementing inheritance in C++ requires quite some knowledge and care to prevent bugs.
+Even today, it is still challenging to use inheritance correctly in some programming languages.
+Implementing inheritance in C++ requires a considerable amount of knowledge and care to prevent bugs.
 It is fragile.
 Avoid fragile code.
-If you follow my advice not to use inheritance you won’t have to bother with such technicalities.
+If you follow my advice and avoid using inheritance, you won't have to deal with such technicalities.

-// get a better image without copy right
+// get a better image without copyright restrictions.
 <img src=images/diamond.jpg width="400">

-When using multiple inheritance, there is the additional diamond problem.
-Let's say, we have a base class `A`. `B` and `C` inherit from `A`.
+When using multiple inheritance, there is an additional issue known as the diamond problem.
+Let's say we have a base class called `A`. `B` and `C` inherit from `A`.
 So far so good.
-Now there is the class `D` inheriting from `B` and `C`.
-Classes `A`, `B` and `C` all have a function `f` implemented.
+Now there is a class `D` inheriting from classes `B` and `C`.
+Classes `A`, `B`, and `C` all have a function `f` implemented.
 Which function `f` should `D` use?
 The one from `B` or the one from `C`?

-This leads to all kind of nasty ambiguities which functions should be used.
-For this reason, some languages like Java don't support multiple inheritance.
-And while I regard single inheritance as a bad practice, multiple inheritance should certainly be avoided.
+This leads to all kinds of nasty ambiguities regarding which functions should be used.
+For this reason, some languages, like Java, do not support multiple inheritance.
+And while I consider single inheritance to be a bad practice, multiple inheritance should definitely be avoided.

-### Overriden baseclass functions
+### Overriden Baseclass Functions

-Inheritance is difficult to implement properly.
-Especially when dealing with constructors and overridden functions, there is quite something you have to know about v-tables and other technicalities.
-Chances for creating errors are significant.
-This can be avoided by not using inheritance.
-Inheritance is simply too error prone.
+Implementing inheritance properly can be challenging.
+Especially when dealing with constructors and overridden functions, there is quite a bit you have to know about v-tables and other technical aspects.
+The chances of making errors are significant.
+This issue can be avoided by refraining from using inheritance.
+Inheritance is simply too error-prone.
 Though this is better in Python than in C++.

 Sometimes inheritance can be confusing.
-Let's take the following example:
+Let's consider the following example:

 ```py
 class Animal():